 - Fasten your seat belts before the beginning of the journey and keep them fastened during the journey. - Do not damage or trap belts.
-Have damaged seat belts changed by an authorised specialist workshop. - Do not alter the belt fixing devices, automatic seat belt winders and the belt clips. - Inspect the screwed connections of the seat belts from time to time in order to ensure that they are correctly seated. - ▶ Only use one seat belt for one adult person. - ▶ Do not belt in objects together with persons. - Seat belts are not sufficient for persons who are less than 150 cm tall.
+Have damaged seat belts changed by an authorised specialist workshop. - Do not alter the belt fixing devices, automatic seat belt winders and the belt clips. - Only use one seat belt for one adult person. - Do not belt in objects together with persons. - Seat belts are not sufficient for persons who are less than 150 cm tall.
 In these cases use additional restraining devices.
-Observe test certificate. - Factory-set three-point safety belts must be used when attaching child restraint systems. - ► After an accident, replace the seat belts. - During the journey, do not tilt the backrest too far backwards.
+Observe test certificate. - Factory-set three-point safety belts must be used when attaching child restraint systems.

+- After an accident, replace the seat belts. - During the journey, do not tilt the backrest too far backwards.
 Otherwise the functionality of the seat belt is no longer guaranteed.

-4.6.1 Fastening the seat belt correctly
+4.5.2 Fastening the seat belt correctly

 - Do not twist the belt.
-The belt must be positioned smoothly against the body. - When fastening the seat belt, adopt the correct sitting position.
+The belt must be positioned smoothly against the body. - ▶ When fastening the seat belt, adopt the correct sitting position.